New technique brings 3D printed human hearts closer to reality

 The researchers also developed open-source designs so that nearly anyone, from medical labs to high school science classes, can build and have access to low-cost, high-performance 3D bioprinters.

 The noted that FRESH has applications in many aspects of regenerative medicine, from wound repair to organ bioengineering, but it is just one piece of a growing biofabrication field.
-(AGENCIES)
+(PTI)

 Editorial